 All the reports suddenly seemed to find immediate credibility in the tale told by Mark Lane – one of the Temple’s attorneys who had been escorted from the scene of the mass deaths as they were taking place – that there was automatic weapon fire at Jonestown on 18 November.
 That report served only to slow the progress of the Guyana Defense Force when it went in to secure the site.
 Rather than approach Jonestown in vehicles, the troops walked – and sometimes crawled – in order to reduce exposure to machine gun fire.

 But all the reports turned out to be false.
 The State Department turned over a list of only 32 weapons to the Treasury Department’s Bureau of Alcohol, Tobacco and Firearms for investigation of ownership records.
-In three memos from December 1978 and January 1979, ATF reported on its effort to trace as many weapons as it could – including that of the gun which killed Congressman Ryan – and, as the agency noted in its second memo, “there was no evidence to date of any violation of laws under ATF jurisdiction and that ATF had no reason to continue the investigation.”
+In three memos from December 1978 and January 1979, ATF reported on its effort to trace as many weapons as it could – including that of the gun that killed Congressman Ryan – and, as the agency noted in its second memo, “there was no evidence to date of any violation of laws under ATF jurisdiction and that ATF had no reason to continue the investigation.”
 Private ownership of machine guns such as those described would have violated federal law, and indeed, the list of 32 weapons includes only three automatic pistols.
 (See here for ATF memos to FBI on efforts to trace weapons recovered in Jonestown.)